-See Section 2.32 [Directories trunk Identity Webenv], page 35, for more information.
+See Section 2.67 [Directories trunk Scripts Bash Cli Functions Identity], page 63, for more information about the identity functionality of centos-art command-line interface.

-See http://en.wikipedia.org/Corporate\identity (and related links), for general information on Corporate Identity.
+See http://en.wikipedia.org/Corporate_identity (and related links), for general information on corporate identity.

-Specially useful has been, and still is, the book Corporate Identity by Wally Olins (1989).
+Specially useful has been, and still be, the book Corporate Identity by Wally Olins (1989).
 This book provides many conceptual ideas we've used as base to build The CentOS Artwork Repository.